trivago/gollum/docs/src/gen/formatter/processtsv.rst

 **QuotedValue**

-  When set to true values that start and end with a quotation mark are not scanned for delimiter characters.
-I.e. those values will not be splitted when containing a delimiter character.
+  When set to true, values that start and end with a quotation mark are not scanned for delimiter characters.
+I.e. those values will not be split even if they contain delimiter characters.
   By default this parameter is set to false.

 **Directives**

-  Defines an array of actions to be applied to the TSV encoded data.
-Directives are processed in order of their appearance.
+  Defines an array of actions to apply to the TSV encoded data.
+Directives are processed in order of appearance.
 Directives start with the index of the field, followed by an action followed by additional parameters if necessary.
-Parameters, key and action are separated by using the ":" character.
+Parameters, key and action are separated by the ":" character.
   By default this parameter is set to an empty list.